LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 Beyond wasting user effort, duplicating input that can be derived introduces an **unnecessary error condition** that you now need to handle: what happens when the entered type is not consistent with the entered number?

-User actions that meaningfully communicate intent to the interface, are **signal**.
+User actions that meaningfully communicate intent to the interface are **signal**.
 Any other step users need to take to accomplish their goal, is **noise**.
 This includes communicating the same input more than once, providing input separately that could be derived from other input with complete or high certainty,